 Concurrently, these same politicians must fend off demagogy, simplistic thinking, click-bait headlines and frustrated stakeholders.

-The only thing that we should be obsessed about is data sovereignty going forward.
+The only thing that we should be obsessed with going forward is data sovereignty.
 Acknowledging the elephant in the room, nothing wrong with a little paradox, and focusing on the prize.

 Today, cloud computing and storage elements are a commodity.
 Subtle variations exist, but overall, it’s all interchangeable — theoretically.